 In those cases, you don’t have to worry.
 Just talk about it.
 Let your partner know that something feels off in your relationship and you want to make sure you are both on the same page.
 A simple talk should get you moving back in the right direction.

 If your partner is planning to propose or buy you a dog, they may be acting shady and secretive.
 They may even pull away right before making a big grand gesture.
 This can be very hard to read and difficult to know.
-Give that off feeling a little while to settle before acting on it.
+Give that ‘off’ feeling a little while to settle before acting on it.
 [Read: Steps to telling your partner you’re unhappy]

 A proposal is a pretty great secret.
 But there are a lot of other secrets your partner could be keeping that aren’t so great.
 Even without any proof, your gut can feel something is off in your relationship.

-I don’t want to scare you but it could be cheating, flirting, addiction, or even plans to move across the country without you.
+We don’t want to scare you but it could be cheating, flirting, addiction, or even plans to move across the country without you.
 When something feels off in your relationship, it usually is.

-#3 You are keeping a secret.
-Being the person keeping a secret doesn’t make you immune to something feeling off in your relationship.
+When you’re keeping something to yourself, it’s easy to start thinking that something doesn’t feel right.
 By hiding something small, like a weekend getaway or something big like a job promotion that makes your travel two weekends a month, your relationship can get out of whack really quickly.

-#5 You’re not prioritizing your relationship.
-I know that responsibilities arise and your partner cannot be your number one priority 100% of the time.
+We know that responsibilities arise and your partner cannot be your number one priority 100% of the time.
 Jobs, kids, friends, and more take over.
 Your relationship could be put on the back burner.

 It happens, but if you let it happen without acknowledging it things can feel off and only get worse from there.
-If you know that something feels off because you’re super busy or your partner is overwhelmed with work, make time for each other when you can.
+If you know that something feels strange because you’re super busy or your partner is overwhelmed with work, make time for each other when you can.